parkour-de/api/readme.md

 - **Event Scheduling:** Organizers can create and schedule training sessions, workshops, and events.
 - **OAuth Integration:** Support for OAuth authentication, allowing users to log in with their preferred social media accounts.

+## Prerequisites

+You will need Go to run this project.
+You will also need python3 and pip for the image converter:

+    python3 -m pip install -r requirements.txt

 ## Deployment
 This project is set up for Google Cloud Build, as it can build,test the Golang application and push the resulting Docker image to Google Container Registry.